 In honor of Children’s Book Week, the Children’s Book Council has made a 23-page coloring book available in individual pages and as a full download for free.
 Each page celebrates this year’s theme for Children’s Book Week, which is Read.
 Dream.
 Share.
 Drawings include works by Jessica Love (r.), Sarah Jung, Marcos Navarro, Katie O’Neill, Greg Pizzoli, and others.

 For budding young writers, Children’s Book Insider is making its Young Writer’s Blueprint writing course available for free.
 The step-by-step course is the creation of children’s and young adult author Alice Kuipers.
 The course is designed for children ages six to 10 but is also appropriate for teens.
 An adult must sign up for the course, which can be accessed here.

-Cinco Puntos Press is sharing bilingual storytelling videos from author Joe Hayes and developing a growing catalog of video resources from other authors published by the press, beginning next week with All Around Us author Xelena Gonzalez, whose video will be a Tai Chi workshop.
+Cinco Puntos Press is sharing bilingual storytelling videos from author Joe Hayes and developing a growing catalog of video resources from other authors published by the press, beginning with All Around Us author Xelena Gonzalez, whose video is a Tai Chi workshop.
 Current and forthcoming videos are being shared by the press on social media.
 Cinco Puntos is also offering free teaching guides for early reader books on their website, including activities for kids and reading questions.